arvindat123/JavaProgramming/src/main/resources/GraphQL.md

 ```

 Here, the `Account` type is marked as `@shareable`, meaning it can be defined in multiple services without causing schema conflicts.

+---
+The selected line `type Product @key(fields: "productName version") @shareable{` defines a GraphQL type `Product` with two Apollo Federation directives:

+1. **`@key(fields: "productName version")`**: This directive specifies the fields that uniquely identify the `Product` type across federated services.
+Here, `productName` and `version` together form the unique identifier.

+2. **`@shareable`**: This directive allows the `Product` type to be defined in multiple services without causing conflicts in the unified schema.
+It ensures that the type can be shared across services in a federated GraphQL setup.